 I hold a Diploma of Business from Wanganui UCOL.
 I have a number of interests but enjoy first and foremost, my family, friends and holidaying.

 I have been employed at Whanganui High School since September 2017 in the roles of Executive Assistant to the Principal and Board Secretary.
 These roles provide plenty of variety and challenges every day, and make for a very interesting and enjoyable job.

 Last Reviewed: April 4, 2019

-Please email the office to request an updated review.
+Please email the office if you think this information requires review.